UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 ### You MUST document how to connect to your API

-You must have documentation in place explaining how you onboard users to your API, if your API requires authorisation, you must document how to get authentication keys.
+You must have documentation in place explaining how you onboard users to your API, if your API requires authorisation or authentication, you must document how to gain access to the API.

 ### You MUST document how to raise an issue with your API